 ETS1.
 Engineering Design

 7.MS-ETS1-2.
-Evaluate competing solutions to a given design problem using a systematic process to determine how well each meets the criteria and constraints of the problem.
+Evaluate competing solutions to a given design problem using a decision matrix to determine how well each meets the criteria and constraints of the problem.
 Use a model of each solution to evaluate how variations in one or more design features, including size, shape, weight, or cost, may affect the function or effectiveness of the solution.*

 7.MS-ETS1-4.
 Generate and analyze data from iterative testing and modification of a proposed object, tool, or process to optimize the object, tool, or process for its intended purpose.*